Kenya

 In the specialty coffee world, Kenya is famous for two unique varieties: SL-28 and SL-34.
 Both have Bourbon and Moka heritage and are named after the laboratory that promoted their wider distribution in Kenya during the early 20th century – Scott Laboratories (now the National Agricultural Laboratories of Kenya).

-These varieties are prized for their exceptional flavour, distinctive big body, and winey blackcurrant notes.
+These varieties are prized for their exceptional flavour, distinctive body, and winey blackcurrant notes.
 Other varieties, such as Batian and Ruiru 11 (both of which are known for their resistance to Coffee Berry Disease and Leaf Rust) are becoming increasingly common as well.

 Processing

-Coffee cherries are carefully hand picked and delivered, either directly to the wet mill or to a collection centre.
+Coffee cherries are carefully hand-picked and delivered, either directly to the wet mill or to a collection centre.
 They are transferred to pre-sorting mats or tables, where any unripe or damaged cherries are removed.
 The coffee is then weighed and processed using the washed processing method.